Educado-App/resources/ERRORS.md

 ## E01 Login Errors

 - **E0101** Invalid username or password.
 - **E0102** Account is locked due to multiple failed login attempts.
+Please try again later.
 - (**E0103** Account is not verified.
 Please check your email for a verification link.)
 - (**E0104** Account is suspended or blocked by an administrator.)